-A compote is a chunky mixture of fruit that’s slowly cooked in a sugar syrup, in this case we’ll be using honey.
-Cooking the fruit slowly allows it to maintain its shape and allows the flavors to meld together.
+A compote is a chunky mixture of fruit that’s slowly cooked in a sugar syrup.
+Cooking the fruit slowly allows it to maintain its shape while the flavors meld together.

 Scoop as much (or as little) of the compote as you’d like on the waffles.
 I also love mine with a big dollop of cashew cream!

 Drizzle the spice waffles with honey cinnamon sauce (or maple syrup if not following the SCD diet) and enjoy this decadent fall breakfast!

 - Roasted Vegetables with Eggs

 If you’ve made this recipe, be sure to leave a comment and star rating below!
 This is the best way you can help support me and my blog!

 Did you know I have a YouTube channel!
 SUBSCRIBE to watch all of my recipe videos!

 This post was originally published in September 2018 and the body of the post was slightly revised in October 2020.